Manaslu Circuit Tsum Valley Trek - 21 Days

 Yes, there is a special unit of police namely tourist police working under the Nepal Tourism Board (NTB).
 These individuals are dispatched to ensure a safe and pleasant stay for travelers and to protect from theft, robbery, and misuse of natural resources.
 You will find tourist police patrolling in most of the famous trekking destinations.
 Their main job is to patrol tourist destinations, provide information regarding those destinations, responding to complaints, taking action against those complaints and protecting travelers from security issues.
 You can find more information regarding the Tourist Police at the official website of the Nepal Tourism Board at https://www.welcomenepal.com/plan-your-trip/tourist-police.html.

-• How does your company organize the emergency rescue?
+• How does your company organize the emergency rescue during Manaslu Tsum Valley Trek?

-Rescue operations are organized once we have proper information about your whereabouts and severity of the danger.
-In situations where you have to acclimatize, we will organize either porter to carry you down or emergency helicopter evacuation.
-Also, for extreme conditions like accidents helicopter rescue operations can be organized, especially while you are traveling to higher altitudes.
+Rescue operations are organized once we have proper information about your whereabouts and the severity of the danger.
+In situations where you have to acclimatize, we will organize either a porter to carry you down or an emergency helicopter evacuation.
+Also, for extreme conditions like accidents, helicopter rescue operations can be organized, especially while you are travelling to higher altitudes.
 We only proceed forward with the request once our travel guides or our clients themselves have informed us about the critical condition.
 Make sure you have working travel insurance so that you can claim the money for the evacuation later on.

-• How many liters of water should I be carrying in our day pack?
+• How many liters of water should I be carrying in our day pack during Manaslu Tsum Valley Trek?

 • What currency should I take during the trek?